jtremoletdevillers/jtremoletdevillers.github.io/Diagram.md

+I will be visualizing the process of ordering food at a restaurant

 A: Entry point when a customer comes in.
 B: Decision point to check if the customer have decided what fish they like.